Official release

 How an American Classic Transformed the World

-As we approach the fiftieth anniversaries of Alex Haley's Pulitzer Prize–winning novel Roots (1976) and its landmark television adaptation (1977), journalist and storyteller Lucas L. Johnson II reflects on the enduring legacy of Haley's work through the voices of those it continues to move, including scholars, artists, genealogists, students, and original cast members like LeVar Burton and Ben Vereen.
+As we approach the fiftieth anniversaries of Alex Haley's Pulitzer Prize–winning novel Roots and its landmark television adaptation, journalist Lucas L. Johnson II reflects on the enduring legacy through the voices of scholars, artists, genealogists, and original cast members like LeVar Burton and Ben Vereen.

 Praise